-Played with in the Disney film The Emperor's New Groove, Yzma tries to kill Kuzco by having his drink poisoned.
-During the meal, Kronk, the one to initially poison it, gets the drinks confused and ends up putting the poison in all three of them.
-They pretend to drink theirs, but it turns out none of the drinks were poisoned in the first place — what he had put in them was a potion that changed Kuzco into a llama.
+- Played with in the Disney film The Emperor's New Groove, Yzma tries to kill Kuzco by having his drink poisoned.
+During the meal, Kronk, the one to initially poison it, gets the drinks confused and ends up fixing his mistake by putting the drinks into a bowl, and then pouring it back into the cups, effectively putting the poison in all three cups.
+Kronk and Yzma pretend to drink theirs, but it turns out none of the drinks were poisoned in the first place — what he had put in them was a potion that changed Kuzco into a llama.
 A background gag has Yzma dispose of her drink into a nearby plant that becomes llama shaped.

 Film - Live Action

 - In The Iron Mask Phillipe does this in full view of his mother.
 But since he's the king—actually, The Usurper who is impersonating the king—she has little choice but to drink it.

 - In Sherlock Jr, the detective played by Buster Keaton accepts a poisoned drink, then politely offers it to the would-be murderer's accomplice (who doesn't know about the poison).

 - The Assassination Bureau: Ivan Dragomiloff sees the countess pour poison into his chalice.
 He spins both chalices on a rotating table and the countess refuses to drink since she does not know where the poison is.
 Dragomiloff drinks the non-poisoned wine and fakes death.